shirleyl/TCM-chatbot/README.md

-# Traditional Chinese Medicine Health AI Chatbot
+# Traditional Chinese Medicine Wellness AI Chatbot
 A smart assistant that provides dietary advice and appointment guidance to clinic clients.